 Case studies should not exceed 7,500 words plus figures and tables.

+Discussions may be submitted within two years of a publication.
 A discussion should not be more than 3000 words plus four figures and / or tables.
 Exceptions may be requested from the Editors.

 Plagiarism is the copying or use of other authors’ work without proper acknowledgement or attribution.
 It is unethical and unacceptable in the context of scientific publication, infringes authors’ moral rights and may also be illegal where copyright is infringed.

 Authors must ensure that all prior work on which they draw is explicitly acknowledged and that the sources are included in the list of references.
 This requirement relates to the methods, results and conclusions on which the present work is built, and to the text of the articles in which it has been presented.
 If passages of text are copied word for word, the source must be given, and the text must be placed within quotation marks.
 If the original text is paraphrased or reproduced with minor alterations, this must be made clear and the source given.
 It is unacceptable to reproduce extensive passages of text without permission from the author(s) and the copyright holder.